derrick0930/derrick0930/README.md

 ## about me

-I'm a self-taught developer who just loves building stuff from scratch instead of relying on ready-made solutions.
-I enjoy figuring things out on my own, breaking stuff, fixing it, and learning along the way.
-I prefer keeping things simple and minimal — no unnecessary bloat, just clean and functional builds.
+I like figuring things out on my own instead of jumping straight to ready-made solutions. still learning a lot, still messing things up sometimes, but that's part of the process.
+I try to keep things simple — no unnecessary bloat, just clean and functional builds.

 <br>